VaraKare/healthTracker/README.md

 ## Deployment

-The application is deployed on  Vercel and can be accessed at [-].
+The application is deployed on  Vercel and can be accessed at [ `health-tracker-ten-blush.vercel.app ` ].